 - 1/4 cup extra virgin olive oil

-1 Prepare the chicken: Use kitchen shears to remove the backbone.
+Use kitchen shears to remove the backbone.
 After you've removed it, cut through the breast middle to split the chicken into two halves.
 Press down flat on a baking sheet.
 Alternatively, butterfly the chicken.

-2 Make the marinade: Mix together the garlic, rosemary, thyme, lemon zest, salt, pepper, and olive oil.
+Mix together the garlic, rosemary, thyme, lemon zest, salt, pepper, and olive oil.
 Slather the chicken with the mixture on both sides, and work some of the marinade under the skin of the chicken as well.
 (Alternatively, just drizzle the chicken with olive oil and season with salt and pepper.)
 Cover chicken loosely and let rest for 30 minutes.

-3 Preheat the brick: Preheat your grill to medium-high heat.
+Preheat your grill to medium-high heat.
 Cover the bottom of your heavy thing (which we will call a "brick" here) with foil and brush the outer part of the foil with oil to prevent any sticking.
 Preheat the brick in the grill for 5 minutes before cooking the chicken.

-4 Grill the chicken: When everything is nicely preheated, add the chicken to the grill, skin-side down.
+When everything is nicely preheated, add the chicken to the grill, skin-side down.
 Add the brick to the top of the chicken to press down.
 Let chicken grill for 8 minutes, skin-side down.

 After 8 minutes, remove the brick and flip the chicken.
 Return the brick to the top of the chicken and grill for another 8 minutes.